Today, more and more businesses are looking to Robotic Process Automation (RPA) to reduce costs and increase efficiencies.

 At UiPath, we just launched a new line of products with enhanced capabilities; and one of these is the UiPath Server, a scalable robotic process automation platform designed for the enterprise.
 It offers an integrated automation solution that allows you to manage thousands of robots and processes from a single web-based command center.
 And everything the robots do – every process – is centrally logged and ready to be aggregated into powerful analytics.
-This gives you remarkable, unprecedented insight into your business processes; correlations are revealed, which act as actionable insights and triggers for operational improvement.
+This gives you remarkable, literally unprecedented insight into your business processes; and correlations are revealed, which act as actionable insights or triggers for operational improvement.

 Aside from reporting and analytics, scalability is another advantage that a technology like ours is able to deliver.
-Add near-zero error rates and reduced process cycle times and you can see how RPA becomes a sure bet.
+Add near-zero error rates and reduced process cycle times, and you can see how RPA becomes a sure bet.

 What are the most common barriers to robotic automation within an organization?

 Often, the biggest challenge is the decision of whether to adopt or not.
 Some organizations are less willing to adopt early and prefer to wait for the market to mature.
-Or maybe they are willing to adopt, but they have difficulties evaluating which automation solution best fits them and what is required to move forward.
+Or maybe they are willing to adopt but they have difficulties evaluating which automation solution best fits them and what is required to move forward.
 Other times, the problem is internal synchronization.
-Stakeholders need to get on the same page and support the decision, and employees and the IT department should be briefed.
+Stakeholders need to get on the same page and support the decision, and employees and the IT department must be briefed.
 A launch plan should be put in place to ensure smooth implementation.

 I could go on, but the point is that resistance to employing RPA is mostly due to the technology’s relatively new arrival to the business world.
-People have a natural tendency to be resistant to change.
+People have a natural tendency to be resilient to change.
 However, with RPA the case might be the opposite: it is such eye candy and the benefits are so appealing that organizations might jump on board an RPA deal without a thorough plan.

 What considerations do companies need to make when switching to automated processes?

 Organizations should make well-informed decisions when deploying RPA because clearly one solution does not fit all.
 Choosing the right software is paramount.
-Organizations will want to go for software that is easily integratable with applications and databases across multiple systems and third-party systems like SAP and Citrix.
-What’s very important, and something not many RPA providers can promise to deliver is a software that is Industry Standard and Enterprise Ready.
+Organizations will want to go for software that is easily integratable with applications and databases across multiple systems, including third-party systems like SAP and Citrix.
+What’s very important and something not many RPA providers can promise to deliver is a software that is Industry Standard and Enterprise Ready.
 This means that it should conform to global IT and security changes and that it is easy to implement, manage and scale according to prospective needs.
 UiPath has state-of-the-art solutions for SAP automation and Citrix automation.